mbhardt/ArchiveGPT/README.md

 ## Key Features
 - **It's customizable**: ArchiveGPT is designed to be as plug-and-play as possible.
-- **It's lightweight**: There's only 2 dependencies: Flask and Huggingface Transformers.
+- **It's lightweight**: There's only 4 dependencies: Flask, Huggingface Transformers, ONNX Runtime, and NumPy.

 ## Requirements
 - Python 3.x.x